200anxy/appsthatiuse/README.md

-# These are all the apps I use, and their installers
+# These are all the apps I use
+Must have for Windows (imagine using Mac)
 ## List is Subject to change

 Unity/Unity Hub